johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 We might suppose that the last post above will receive more upvotes than downvotes because it has a positive intercept.
 But this is not necessarily the case.
 It depends on how many left-wing and right-wing users there are.
 The intercept is not the average: a post can have a positive intercept even though it receives more downvotes than upvotes, or it can have a negative intercept even though it receives more upvotes than downvotes.

-What a positive intercept does tell us is that this post **would** receive more upvotes than downvotes if there **was** an equal balance of left and right-wing users.
+What a positive intercept does tell us is that this post **would** receive more upvotes than downvotes **if there was an equal balance** of left and right-wing users.

 It also tells us how users would hypothetically vote if they were all totally neutral.
 In such a hypothetical world, the only thing influencing users' votes would be some common-ground factor that aligned with the intent of this particular community, attracting upvotes independently of politics.

 ### Matrix Factorization

-Okay, so we have used regression analysis to find the polarity factor for each post (the slope of the regression line).
+Okay, so we have used regression analysis to find the polarity factor for each post (the slopes of the regression lines).
 But in order to do these regressions, we first need to know the polarity factors for the users.

 But how do we find these?